-A commercial pilot is one of the highest-paying jobs you can get without a college degree; however, you do need to get a commercial pilot’s license from the Federal Aviation Administration.
-If you’re in the top 10 percent of earners, you can make upwards of $152,180 a year as a commercial pilot.
+Commercial pilot is one of the highest-paying jobs you can get without a college degree; however, you do need to get a commercial pilot’s license from the Federal Aviation Administration.
+If you’re in the top 10 percent of earners, you can make upward of $152,180 a year as a commercial pilot.

 - Annual salary for top earners: $159,560

 The median salary for construction managers is just shy of six figures, but the top 10 percent of earners with this job earn $159,560 or more.
 This fast-growing career requires you to plan, coordinate, budget and supervise construction projects.